 Mr. Melo has worked for organizations that span several locations including Hong Kong, London, Malta, Cyprus, United States of America.
 This included acting as director of Paymundo Systems for over six years, Senior Consultant for Go-Secure for over 11 years and as Information Technology director at Alliance Asset Management for over two years.
 Since 2018 Mr. Melo currently holds the position of Chief Product Officer where he coordinates the ISXFEU's product suite.

 Other current directorships: Nil

-Special responsibilities: Executive Director, Member of the Risk Committee.
+Special responsibilities: Executive Director.
 Interests in shares: 116,029 Ordinary Shares